SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 - An update to the App.Xaml.CS file to capture and save unhandled exceptions
 - A call in the startup page loaded event to display the recorded error

-You can update the second part to ask the user if they want to send it via email or other network call.&nbsp; Note you must ALWAYS ask the user to send it or fail certification, user must know what is being sent.
+You can update the second part to ask the user if they want to send it via email or other network call.
+Note you must ALWAYS ask the user to send it or fail certification, user must know what is being sent.

 As for internationalisation, I’ve followed the standard guidelines for implementing internationalisation, nothing fancy but just good to see this in action.

-&nbsp;

 * * *